-D. Electronic Funds Transfer Service Terms; Payments, Deposits and Transfers You Make or Receive by Electronic Methods a.
-Debit and ATM cards
+D. Electronic Funds Transfer Service Terms; Payments, Deposits and Transfers You Make or Receive by Electronic Methods

 We provide a variety of electronic funds transfer (EFT) services for deposit accounts.
 These include payments, deposits and transfers that you make or receive by electronic methods, such as with your card, telephone, or chase.com.